Arthur Benjamin: Opera

 Benjamin wrote four operas.
 The one-act opera The Devil Take Her, to a libretto by Alan Collard and John B. Gordon, was first produced at the RCM on 1 December 1931, conducted by Sir Thomas Beecham.
 Another one-acter, Prima Donna (1932) had to wait until 23 February 1949 for its premiere, at the Fortune Theatre in London.
 Its libretto was by Cedric Cliffe, son of Benjamin's piano teacher at the RCM, Frederic Cliffe.
 Both musicals were filmed for television by the Australian Broadcasting Commission.

 A Tale of Two Cities (1950), and Mañana were full-length operas.
 The librettist for the former was again Cedric Cliffe.
 First produced by Dennis Arundell during the Festival of Britain in 1951, it won a gold medal and was later broadcast in a live performance by BBC Radio 3 on 17 April 1953.
 After this performance, Benjamin revised the piece into its final version.
 The opera was successfully produced in this form in San Francisco in April 1960, only days before his death.
 It was revived by the University of Toronto Faculty of Music Opera Division in March 2023.
 Mañana was commissioned in 1955 and produced by BBC television on 1 February 1956.
-Unfortunately, it was judged a flop at the time and never revived.
+Unfortunately, it was judged a flop at the time and never revived, although it can currently be viewed on BBC iPlayer (until 3 March 2026).

 A fifth opera, Tartuffe, with a libretto by Cedric Cliffe based on Molière, was unfinished at Benjamin's death.
 The scoring was completed by the composer Alan Boustead and the work produced by the New Opera Company at Sadler's Wells on 30 November 1964, conducted by Boustead.
 This appears to have been this opera's only performance.